 App versioning

-This guide covers everything you need to know about managing your app versions, supporting past versions, and everything you can do using our versioning mechanism.
+Learn more about managing your app versions, supporting past versions, and our built-in versioning capabilities

 Once your draft version is ready for release, you can promote it to live and it will automatically push the updates to app users.
 Most changes will automatically be implemented, but some, like updated scopes or permissions, may require user approval.
 In these instances, users will maintain access to the app but it may not work properly until the changes are approved.
 These updates will be communicated through app view and integration store banners to encourage users to accept them.